argoproj/argo-workflows/docs/fields.md

 ## ArtifactLocation

-ArtifactLocation describes a location for a single or multiple artifacts.
-It is used as single artifact in the context of inputs/outputs (e.g. outputs.artifacts.artname).
-It is also used to describe the location of multiple artifacts such as the archive location of a single workflow step, which the executor will use as a default location to store its files.
+ArtifactLocation describes a location for a single or multiple artifacts.It is used as single artifact in the context of inputs/outputs (e.g. outputs.artifacts.artname).It is also used to describe the location of multiple artifacts such as the archive locationof a single workflow step, which the executor will use as a default location to store its files.

 <details>
 <summary>Examples with this field (click to open)</summary>